edlin/ignis/README.md

 - A pre-compressed bootstrap response delivers vault info, vault list, metadata tree, and plugin list in a single call.
 - Indexer pre-fetch warms the content cache so Obsidian's startup index hits cache instead of the network.
 - An LRU content cache (50 MB by default) keeps memory use bounded regardless of vault size, so Ignis doesn't hold the whole vault in memory.
-- Write coalescing debounces rapid writes for slow filesystems (rclone, FUSE, NFS, SMB).
+- Optional write coalescing debounces rapid writes for slow filesystems (rclone, FUSE, NFS, SMB); off unless `WRITE_COALESCE_MS` is set.

 ## Browser compatibility